camfort/camfort.github.io/oopsla17/artifact.md

 5. SPECFEM3D, global seismic wave models, source code is available at [https://github.com/geodynamics/specfem3d](https://github.com/geodynamics/specfem3d).
 We used the version at commit 48c539b730dcdaa845bad930d5790e5cdbbba5c7 which we then patched for standards compliance with `/home/camfort/patches/specfm3d.patch`.

-6. Cliffs, a tsunami model, source code is available at [https://github.com/Delta-function/cliffs-src](https://github.com/Delta-function/cliffs-src).
+6. Cliff's, a tsunami model, source code is available at [https://github.com/Delta-function/cliffs-src](https://github.com/Delta-function/cliffs-src).
 We used the version at commit 137583958c37ce466b81ce2ec1611fbd64c16ac5.
 We converted the repository to comply to the Fortran 90 standard using the script `/home/camfort/patches/cliffssrc.sh`

 **Not included but can be downloaded**